This article is written for Location Managers and System Administrators and will cover:

 2. Click on Bulk actions and select Set agreed hours from the drop-down menu.

-3. Select the work period you would like to apply to this group of employees and click on Set total hours per period and then enter a value for the number of hours they have agreed to work in the selected work period.
+3. Select the work period you would like to apply to this group of employees and click on Set total hours per period and then enter a value for the number of hours and minutes they have agreed to work in the selected work period.

 4. Click Save.